FeatureBaseDB/featurebase/docs/query-language.md

 **Description:**

-Intersect performs a logical AND on the results of each `BITMAP_CALL` query passed to it.
+Intersect performs a logical AND on the results of all `BITMAP_CALL` queries passed to it.

 **Result Type:** object with attrs and bits